a-inparadise/datasciencecoursera/repdata-007/proj2/StormDataAnalysis.md

 ## Synopsis

 Storms and other severe weather events can cause both public health and economic problems for communities and municipalities.
 Many severe events can result in fatalities, injuries, and property damage, and preventing such outcomes to the extent possible is a key concern.
-This analysis will be looking at the effect that weather events have on population health and population economy.
+This analysis will be looking at the effect that weather events have on population health and the economic impact on that population.

-This project involves exploring the U.S. National Oceanic and Atmospheric Administration's (NOAA) storm database.
-This database tracks characteristics of major storms and weather events in the United States, including when and where they occur, as well as estimates of any fatalities, injuries, and property damage.
+The analysis will be addressing two specific questions:

+1. Across the United States, which types of events (as indicated in the EVTYPE variable) are most harmful with respect to population health?

+2. Across the United States, which types of events have the greatest economic consequences?

 <br>

 ## Data Processing

+Before we address the questions, let's take a look at how the data was processed and prepared.

 ### Required Packages